Ajiteshreddy7/YC-Go-Scraper/SETUP_GUIDE.md

 ## How It Works

-1. **Generic Content Fetch**: The script fetches all readable text from any job posting URL
+1. **Smart Content Fetch**: Uses `trafilatura` to extract only the main content, filtering out navigation, footers, and boilerplate
-2. **AI-Powered Extraction**: Gemini AI analyzes the text and extracts key job details
+2. **AI-Powered Extraction**: Gemini AI analyzes the clean text and extracts key job details with enhanced accuracy
 3. **Structured Output**: Data is returned in JSON format and saved to CSV
 4. **Universal Compatibility**: Works with LinkedIn, Indeed, Google Careers, and any other job board

+## Key Improvements in v2.0

+- ✅ **Better Text Extraction**: Uses `trafilatura` library to focus on main content only
+- ✅ **Enhanced AI Prompt**: More detailed instructions for better accuracy
+- ✅ **Improved Error Handling**: Better handling of edge cases
+- ✅ **Salary Detection**: Better extraction of salary information from various formats
+- ✅ **Job Type Recognition**: More accurate identification of employment types

 ## Features